Typical differentiability within an exceptionally small set: Construction of a Universal Differentiability Set.

 for typical $g\in\lip_{1}([0,1]^{2})$.
-But $h$ is differentiable at all points of $P=\widetilde{D}\cap H$, so we conclude that
+But $h$ is differentiable at all points of $P=\widetilde{Y}\cap H$, so we conclude that

 for typical $g\in \lip_{1}([0,1]^{2})$.
-The latter sets have all one-dimensional projections of positive measure by \cite[Lemma~2.1]{dymond_maleva2016} and so, due to the Besicovitch-Federer Projection Theorem~\cite{mattila_1995}, they must also be of non-$\sigma$-finite one-dimensional Hausdorff measure. \end{proof}
+The latter sets are Borel (see~\cite[Corollary~3.5.5]{LPT2012frechet}), purely unrectifiable and have all one-dimensional projections of positive measure by \cite[Lemma~2.1]{dymond_maleva2016}.
+Therefore, by the Besicovitch-Federer Projection Theorem~\cite[Theorem~18.1]{mattila_1995}, they must also be of non-$\sigma$-finite one-dimensional Hausdorff measure. \end{proof}

 \paragraph{Acknowledgements.} The author would like to thank Olga Maleva and David Preiss for helpful discussions.
 The research presented in this paper was supported in part by short research visits at the University of Birmingham and the author wishes to thank the School of Mathematics for their hospitality.
 The author acknowledges the support of Austrian Science Fund (FWF): P 30902-N35.